DORIA Fazzoletto Pendant Lamp

-Materials: Opaque and clear hand blown crystal bubble glass.
+Materials: White opal and clear hand blown crystal bubble glass, in a hanging handkerchief form.
 Brass, metal socket.

 Cord Length: 45 cm / 17.71”